All attendees of linux.conf.au 2022 agree to be bound by the Linux Australia code of conduct.

 All presentation material should be suitable for people aged 12 and above.

-Any public presentation which is part of any event, including but not limited to keynotes, presentations, lightning talks, addresses, mailing list posts and forums, is subject to this code of conduct and thus may not contain:
+Any public presentation or communication which is part of any event and/or other spaces associated with the conference, is subject to this code of conduct and thus may not contain:

 If the subject matter of the presentation cannot be presented adequately without including language that could be considered offensive, this should be pointed out in advance, at the beginning of the talk and in the schedule.

 If presenters are unsure whether their material is suitable, they are encouraged to show it to the conference’s speaker liaison or mailing list/forum moderators before their session.

 We ask everyone to be aware that we will not tolerate intimidation, harassment, or any abusive, discriminatory or derogatory behaviour by anyone at any event or online.

 Complaints can be made to the organisers by contacting the registration desk or mailing list/forum moderators by contacting the relevant email addresses.
 All complaints made to event organisers will remain confidential and be taken seriously.
 The complaint will be treated appropriately with discretion.
 Should event organisers or moderators consider it appropriate, measures they may take include: